robeyh/robeyh.github.com/_posts/2011-10-14-Text-Editor-Development-Update.md

 Oh, and don't forget, we're looking for name recommendations over in the [Text Editor Google Group](http://groups.google.com/group/flbox-texteditor).
 Here in a week or so we're going to have to start voting on names.

+## Comments

+No comments on the blog yet, so to discuss there's a [corresponding announcement in the group](https://groups.google.com/d/topic/flbox-texteditor/egbze2xRqRg/discussion).